turingschool/front-end-curriculum/lessons/module-1/css-fundamentals.md

 * Change the left border color of all elements with a `.call-to-action` class to purple.
 * Make all of the `h2` elements red.
 * Change the font of the whole page to `serif`
+* Experiment with deselecting a few CSS styles.
+What happens?
-* Experiment with any other changes!
+* Experiment with any other changes you want to try!
 </section>

 ## The Box Model